Skip to Content

 Frozen at Sea – A Pool Deck Party

-This was like a festival, but Frozen themed and for kids on the top deck by the pool.
+This was like a festival, but it was Frozen-themed and for kids on the top deck by the pool.
 Anna and Elsa sang and even Olaf came out to see everybody.

-There was fake snow, lots of people dancing and it was cool to see everybody having such a good time.
-It was freezing though, I imagine this would have been quite different in the sunshine.
+There was fake snow, lots of people were dancing, and it was cool to see everybody having such a good time.
+It was freezing though.
+I imagine this would have been quite different in the sunshine.

 There are only a couple of places onboard that are adult-only and we didn’t really spend much time there.
 I’d prefer to be out and about seeing what’s happening on the ship, than spending too much time in the pub.

-If I was on an cruise line that included drinks, or I had a drinks package, this might have been different.
+If I was on a cruise line that included drinks, or I had a drinks package, this might have been different.

-There isn’t much late night entertainment happening on a Disney cruise, so we would usually watch a movie before bed in our cabin, which was nice.
+There wasn’t much late-night entertainment happening on this Disney cruise, so we usually watched a movie before bed in our cabin, which was nice.

 Who Are Disney Cruises For?

-I spoke to quite a few people onboard and since I’ve got home, who LOVE Disney cruising.
+I spoke to quite a few people on board, and since I’ve got home – they LOVE Disney cruising.

 They all said to me that they cruise with Disney because of the Disney community and how well the staff take care of them and their children.